Meet Yacoub, Survivor from Mauritania

 For years, Yacoub moved from country to country seeking reprieve and refuge.

-Stateless, unprotected, and vulnerable, Yacoub tried to return home but was met and abused by border police.
+Stateless, unprotected, and vulnerable, Yacoub tried to return home to Mauritania but was met and abused by border police.
 He was burned, branded, and beaten, experiences which have created lifelong injuries.
 The violence suffered during his border detention led him to flee to the Americas to seek dignity and freedom — and so began a years-long journey across the globe to find safety and a second chance.
 He first made it to South America, making friends and joining a community.
-But without legal status, he realized that the U.S. was a land where his human rights and protection might finally be realized.
+But without legal status, he realized that he would have to travel to the U.S. where he hoped to seek asylum and finally achieve safety.

 Yacoub arrived at the US border in 2013 and requested asylum.
 But like many refugees, he was shocked to find himself placed in immigration detention for several months —subjected to jail-like conditions which is a common practice in the U.S. Upon release, Yacoub began his work with PTV’s physician, a PTV counselor, and caseworker who helped to bring back a sense of safety and who helped him start to heal.
 PTV staff also helped with transportation and enrolled him in English classes.